kteavery/BirdRoostDetection/README.md

 Paper link: https://zslpublications.onlinelibrary.wiley.com/doi/10.1002/rse2.92

 This code was developed for the Oklahoma Biological Survey for a research project.
-We use machine learning to automate the detection of pre migratory purple martin roosts, their location, and the radius of the roost in NEXRAD radar data.
+We use machine learning to automate the detection of pre-migratory purple martin roosts, their location, and the radius of the roost in NEXRAD radar data.

 ## Requires Software
 - tensorflow https://www.tensorflow.org/install/